 Tutorial: Add Purse Feet to Your Next Bag Creation

 Lazies, Adding purse feet is a simple way to add a professional finish to your next bag creation.
-I recently showed purse feet on my Hobo Tote for Nancy Zieman’s blog tour.
-And I used them on Mom’s Margo here.
+I recently made this gorgeous bag using the Nancy Zieman Hobo Tote templates.
+And I used purse feet on my Mom’s Margo Handbag here.
+Here’s a view of the bottom of the bag during construction.

 Purse feet should be located away from the corners and edges of the bag.
 Use a utility knife or other straight bladed tool to cut a small straight slit through all layers just big enough for the prongs and insert the prongs of the foot.
 Next, I use the tip of my Clover stiletto to separate the prongs.
 Slide the tip in between the two prongs until they are wide enough to match the holes in the washer piece.